-Though squalene has been on the skin care market for many years, it hasn’t received a ton of attention.
-You’ll find this superstar ingredient in some of the market’s top-selling brands, including Kiehl’s, Murad, Peter Thomas Roth, and Tatcha.
-Squalene is also becoming increasingly more commonplace as a hero in various Korean skincare products, which we’ll talk about below.
-Today we’re also discussing what squalene is, how it’s derived, and how it should be used.
+Though squalane has been on the skin care market for many years, it hasn’t always received a ton of attention.
+If you haven’t already noticed it slowly permeate shelves, you’ll find the superstar ingredient featured in products of top-selling brands, including The Ordinary, Biossance, Drunk Elephant, and Tatcha.
+Squalane is also becoming increasingly more commonplace as a hero in various Korean skincare products, which we’ll talk about below.
+Today we’re also discussing what squalane is, how it’s derived, and how it should be used.

-“There are two different types of squalene: one that is derived from shark liver oil, and one derived from olives [and other plants],” explains esthetician Gina Mari.
+“There are two different types of squalane: one that is derived from shark liver oil, and one derived from olives [and other plants],” explains esthetician Gina Mari.
+Mari advises using plant-derived squalane since it’s more ethically extracted.
+That’s not hard to do considering plant-based squalane is much more commonly used these days and most brands will explicitly mention the source right on the packaging.

 It may surprise you to hear that squalene is naturally produced by humans, as well, and is found in our sebum (yep, the oily stuff that you often see accruing on your face).
 Sounds kind of icky, but sebum plays a vital role in the health of your skin by keeping it moisturized and balanced, and by promoting elasticity.
 We’re born with squalene in our skin when we’re babies, but unfortunately, by the time we reach our 20s, it’s all gone.